On the $(b, c)$-inverse of a sum with a radical element in a ring: Introduction

 The present article focuses on the $(b,c)$-inverse of a sum with Jacobson radical element.
 The concept of the $(b,c)$-inverse was introduced by the distinguished algebraist M.P.
 Drazin \cite{Drazin2012}, and serves as a unifying framework for many known generalized inverses, including the Moore-Penrose inverse, the group inverse, the core inverse \cite{BT}, and the Drazin inverse \cite{D}.
-For an element $a \in R$, the following correspondences hold: \begin{itemize} \item [{\rm (1)}] the Moore-Penrose inverse of $a$ is its $(a^*,a^*)$-inverse, where $R$ is equipped with an involution $\ast$; \item [{\rm (2)}] the group inverse of $a$ is its $(a,a)$-inverse; \item [{\rm (3)}] the core inverse of $a$ is its $(a,a^*)$-inverse; \item [{\rm (4)}] the Drazin inverse of $a$ is its $(a^k,a^k)$-inverse for some nonnegative integer $k$. \end{itemize} For more results of the $(b,c)$-inverse, we refer the reader to \cite{Dra2,2016kewangchen,Mary2012,Mosic2018,ZhuHuiHui2023,ZhuWu2021}.
+Let $R$ be a ring with involution $\ast$, where an involution $a\mapsto a^*$ is an anti-isomorphism satisfying $(a+b)^{*}=a^{*}+b^{*}, (ab)^{*}=b^{*}a^{*}, (a^{*})^{*}=a$ for any $a, b\in R.$ For an element $a \in R$, the following correspondences hold: \begin{itemize} \item [{\rm (1)}] the Moore-Penrose inverse of $a$ is its $(a^*,a^*)$-inverse; \item [{\rm (2)}] the group inverse of $a$ is its $(a,a)$-inverse; \item [{\rm (3)}] the core inverse of $a$ is its $(a,a^*)$-inverse; \item [{\rm (4)}] the Drazin inverse of $a$ is its $(a^k,a^k)$-inverse for some nonnegative integer $k$. \end{itemize} For more results of the $(b,c)$-inverse, we refer the reader to \cite{Dra2,2016kewangchen,Mary2012,Mosic2018,ZhuHuiHui2023,ZhuWu2021}.

 The present paper first establishes necessary and sufficient conditions for the $(b,c)$-invertibility of a sum with a radical element.
 Subsequently, the expressions and idempotence of generalized inverses of a sum with a radical element are investigated.
 Finally, the obtained results are applied to the case of dual matrices.